Health Insurance • Supplemental Insurance Arizona • 2026

-High deductibles and surprise bills are a reality across Arizona—from Phoenix and Tucson to Flagstaff and Yuma.
+High deductibles and surprise bills are still a reality across Arizona—from Phoenix and Tucson to Flagstaff and Yuma in 2026.
 Supplemental insurance plans add targeted, cash-based benefits on top of your major medical, Medicare, or marketplace plan.
-This local guide explains how accident, hospital indemnity, critical illness, cancer, and dental/vision plans work in Arizona, when they’re worth it, and how to compare options by payout structure—not just premium.
-Neutrality note: Blake Insurance Group is an independent agency.
-We compare multiple carriers side-by-side using identical assumptions so you can protect your budget without overbuying.
+This local guide explains how accident, hospital indemnity, critical illness, cancer, and dental/vision plans work in Arizona today, when they’re worth it, and how to compare options by payout structure—not just premium.
+Blake Insurance Group is an independent agency, so we compare multiple carriers side-by-side using identical assumptions to help you protect your budget without overbuying.

 Arizona supplemental insurance — what it is (and isn’t)